 Lawyers strike continues for 3rd day, gates of Patiala, Saket district courts closed to litigants

 Lawyers in all the six district courts here abstained from work for the third consecutive day on Wednesday, protesting against the clash between advocates and the police at the Tis Hazari Courts Complex on November 2, and denied access to litigants in some courts.
-The lawyers closed the main gates at Patiala House and Saket district courts and did not let litigants access the court premises as part of their protest.
+The lawyers closed the main gates at Patiala House and Saket district courts and did not let litigants access the court premises, citing security reasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)